-Our tax strategy addresses our targeted commercial outcomes while aligning with our business objectives.
-We consider the expectations of various stakeholders, our role in society, and our contribution to the economy and the lives of our employees, customers and communities.
-We recognise and appreciate our responsibility to pay the legally required level of tax.
+Our tax strategy addresses our targeted commercial outcomes while aligning with our business our contribution to the economy and the lives of our employees, customers and communities.

-We combine a strong control mindset with a business partnering ethic and clear accountability, ensuring full compliance with regulations, generally accepted practices and the Group's requirements as set out in our tax strategy.
+We combine a strong control mindset with a business partnering ethic and clear accountability,

+We seek to fully comply with tax laws and regulations and address legacy tax exposures promptly.